The Charlie Cart Project is an integrated educational program

 Carolyn Federman, Founder and Executive Director

-The Charlie Cart was designed by Brian Dougherty, Principal Creative Director at Celery Design Collaborative.
-He is the author of Green Graphic Design and a frequent lecturer on sustainable design.
+The Charlie Cart was designed by Brian Dougherty, Principal Creative Director at Celery Design Collaborative, in Berkeley, CA. Brian is the author of Green Graphic Design and a frequent lecturer on sustainable design.

 Carrie Varoquiers, President, Workday Foundation; Founder of Giving Comfort